|Last Quarterly Update:||1/18/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry transport patients by ground or air and provide emergency or other medical care.
-Major US companies include Acadian Ambulance Service, American Medical Response (AMR), and Rural/Metro Corporation, as well as Lufttransport (Norway) and Corporation d'Urgences-Santé (Canada).
+Major companies include Acadian Ambulance Service (US), American Medical Response (US), Lufttransport (Norway), and Corporation d'Urgences-Santé (Canada).

 The majority of the world's population does not have access to ambulance transport or prehospital trauma care.
 Global groups such as the World Health Organization (WHO), as well as smaller entities like Trek Medics International, are working to improve or establish emergency medical service (EMS) systems in developing countries, where prehospital care could reduce fatality rates.